 - increasing the available Annual Catch Entitlement for commercial fishers by 76 tonnes.

 Background to consultation

-MPI is seeking feedback on proposed options on whether to implement a decision of the Commission for the Conservation of Southern Bluefin Tuna (CCBST) to increase New Zealand’s national allocation of southern bluefin tuna in the current fishing year and, if so, how that should be shared between sectors.
+MPI sought feedback on proposed options on whether to implement a decision of the Commission for the Conservation of Southern Bluefin Tuna (CCBST) to increase New Zealand's national allocation of southern bluefin tuna in the current fishing year and, if so, how that should be shared between sectors.

 The CCSBT is the regional fisheries management organisation responsible for the management of southern bluefin tuna.
 CCSBT sets the global total allowable catch which is then allocated to individual countries, including New Zealand.